vindar/ILI9341_T4/README.md

 - **`vsync_spacing = N > 0`**.
 Synchronize uploads with screen refreshes to mitigate screen tearing.
 Perform upload every N screen refreshes so that the actual framerate is equal to framerate=refreshrate/N (provided, of course, that frames are pushed fast enough to the driver to achieve this rate).

 In practice, `vsync_spacing=-1` will give the fastest apparent framerate but will usually provide very poor visual quality.
 Setting `vsync_spacing=-0` will give slightly better results (but still with screen tearing) and still leaves the responsibility to the user of setting a stable framerate by pushing frames at regular intervals...
-In most cases, the best choice is to set `vsync_spacing = 2` and then adjust the refresh rate so that upload can be performed at refreshrate/2 FPS...
+In most cases, the best choice is to set `vsync_spacing = 2` and then adjust the refresh rate so that uploads can be performed at refreshrate/2 FPS...
 Using `vsync_spacing = 1` should be reserved for drawing very simple frames which can be uploaded very quickly onto the screen (in less than a refresh period).
 Using `vsync_pacing >= 3` can be used to artificially reduce the framerate but I do not know of a really compelling reason to do so.

 So, we select the framerate and vsync mode with:
 ```
 tft.setVSyncSpacing(2); // enable vsync and set framerate = refreshrate/2 (typical choice)
 ```
 That's it, the driver's configuration is now complete and we can start displaying frames !

 ### 4. Pushing a framebuffer onto the screen.